 As soon as you accept your college place you need to start thinking about your living space.
 Due to most colleges not showing actual dorms you will most likely have to select a dorm on pictures and floor plans.
 Choose wisely and do as much research as you can.
-Here’s some tips on what to check out.
+Here are some tips on what to check out.

 First Steps to Dorm Choosing